ecorey/SUI-Move-Bootcamp-Final-Project/README.md

 As the Random.Move error becomes fixed I will be able to run and see the results from the unit test functions in the contract.

+**Structure of Tests**

+Sets up the testing environment for the unit tests
 ![test 1](./test1.jpg)

+Test the objects Flour, Salt, Yeast object and deletes them
 ![test 2](./test2.jpg)

+Test the objects Dough, Bread object and deletes them
 ![test 3](./test3.jpg)